How schools can get value for money, avoid fees and find local agencies who complete thorough background and safeguarding checks.

 Once agreed, you’ll need to sign an agreement with the agency to confirm that the worker has been assigned, that they are being provided under the terms of the deal and the agency rates are what they agreed to offer under the deal.

-Email firstname.lastname@example.org for help with hiring workers.
+Email firstname.lastname@example.org if you experience difficulty accessing the online tool, or for help with hiring workers.

 How to find a managed service provider

-The tool has a list of ‘managed service providers’ – companies who can handle all your temporary staff needs.
+The online tool has a list of ‘managed service providers’ – companies who can handle all your temporary staff needs.

 They can help you save money by consolidating all your spending and dealing with only one company.
 They can be good for large schools, or groups of schools, who need many temporary staff.